 Introduction

-Analogous estimating combines historical project results and expert judgment to produce fast, defensible ROM cost and schedule estimates.
-It’s ideal during project initiation or concept development when requirements are limited and you need a quick, evidence-based ballpark to decide whether to pursue a project.
-This top-down approach swaps some precision for speed, helping stakeholders and portfolio teams prioritize which efforts deserve deeper analysis.1
+Analogous estimating combines previous project outcomes with expert judgment to create fast, defensible ROM cost and schedule estimates.
+It’s ideal during project initiation or concept development when requirements are limited and you need an evidence-based ballpark to decide whether to pursue a project1.

 What is Analogous Estimating?

 Analogous estimating is a top-down method.
 Instead of summing every task, you start with the total cost or duration of a similar completed project and adjust for meaningful differences.
-It’s an experience-based shortcut that produces a useful ballpark when full requirements aren’t available.
-Use it to get a defensible early view rather than a procurement-ready number.2
+It’s an experience-based shortcut that gives a useful ballpark when full requirements aren’t available.
+Use it to get a defensible early view rather than a procurement-ready number2.

 “Analogous estimating combines historical data and expert judgment to create speedy, high-level forecasts, perfect for early feasibility checks and ROM estimates.”